 The common murre (Uria aalge) has a pyriform, or pear-shaped, egg.
 Common murres nest on narrow cliff edges, but the egg's unusual shape usually keeps it safe.

 "If you try to push one of those eggs, because it's so heavy at one end, it will actually spin in a circle," said Paul Sweet, the ornithology collection manager at AMNH.
 "It's a way of protecting it from rolling off its narrow ledge."

-Eggshells are largely made of calcium carbonate, which looks white to the human eye, according to "The Book of Eggs" (University of Chicago Press, 2014).
+Eggshells are largely made of calcium carbonate, which looks white to the human eye, according to "The Book of Eggs: A Life-Size Guide to the Eggs of Six Hundred of the World's Bird Species" (University of Chicago Press, 2014).
 But some eggshells contain ultraviolet colors that aren't visible to the human eye, but are likely perceived by birds.